VIEWING DOMESTIC

 Catherine Linnett-Young

-Catherine is a Senior Lecturer and Clinical Educator with over 35 years' experience as a paediatric speech pathologist (specialising in working in early childhood and family teams with families with high levels of vulnerability, social disadvantage and trauma)..
+Catherine is a Senior Lecturer and Clinical Educator with over 35 years' experience as a paediatric speech pathologist (specialising in working in early childhood and family teams with families with high levels of vulnerability, social disadvantage and trauma).
 She brings real-world, relational insights to her teaching, focusing on trauma-informed, culturally responsive, and family and student-centred practice.
 Catherine is also training in Psychodrama through AANZPA.

 Course Coordinator (Masters)

-Tim Kittle
+Tim Kittel

 After graduating from Flinders, Tim has worked across a number of different settings across SA and spent five years in the UK, working with students and adolescents with Developmental Language Disorder.
 Tim was elected to the Board of Directors at Speech Pathology Australia, serving as President from 2019-2023.
 Tim's clinical interest lies in communication disorders across autism and adolescence, and the links between narrative ability and independence.